karenying/blog.karenying.com/content/posts/2021-01-03--commit-bot.md

 tags:
   - 'Apps'
   - 'Shitpost'
-description: 'How to become the guy she told you not to worry about'
+description: 'How to become the guy she tells you not to worry about'
 socialImage: '/media/socialImages/github-commit-bot.jpg'
 category: 'ahh'
 minutes: '4'